 ANTHONY E.GALLO DRAMATIST

-HONORED BY BOTH THE WHARTON SCHOOL AND NATIONAL PRESS CLUB FOR SUPERIOR ACHIEVEMENT
+HONORED BY THE WHARTON SCHOOL, THE FEDERAL GOVERNMENT AND NATIONAL PRESS CLUB FOR SUPERIOR ACHIEVEMENT

 The year 2018 will be an extraordinarily busy year for the dramatist.
 As a playwright, he is working on seven new dramas: Mr. Morris!
 Mr. Morris!, Madame Caillaux, Shakespeare and Lincoln, Robert, Jonathan Holyrood, and L’Enfant.
 In addition, four plays are being revised: Heathcliff in America, The Cabala, Tragedy of King Saul, and Luther.
 Musicals being worked on including Lincoln and God (with John Ward), Vandergrift (Beatrix Whitehall r), Peggy (Margaret Bagley) and David (Margaret Bagley).
 Thirteen staging presentations are scheduled for the year, including the direction of 12 staged readings, and one full-production, Margherita (directed by Beatrix Whitehall).
 He s the Keynote speaker for the Wharton Graduate Emeritus Society Reunion Meeting.
 Two of his plays will be performed at the Kennedy Center Page-to-Stage Festival: The Springfield Boys and Charleston Revisited.